OriolVillaro/FiBeFTa/README.md

 To run the terminal tool use:

 		python fibefta.py -f active_file.sdf decoy_file.smi

-This is the minimal command, with the required argument --files (-f), to specify the two sets of molecules.
+The required argument --files (-f) is used to specify the two sets of molecules (actives and decoys).
 The formats accepted are SDF and SMILES.

 The optional arguments are --help and --destination. --Destination, or -d, is used to specify a path to save the results.